-August 2017 marked the beginning of the 24th year in business for this very successful artist-run store.
+August 2018 marks the beginning of the 25th year in business for this very successful artist-run store.
 All work is juried and is of very high quality, with price ranges for even the smallest budget.
 The Members are justifiably proud of their long record supporting local Cowichan artists and other artists from Vancouver Island.

 Mid way between VICTORIA and NANAIMO, their great location is at the heart of the Cowichan Valley in historic downtown Duncan.
 IMAGINE THAT! is a pleasant place to turn off the TransCanada and have an artistic "refuelling" stop.
 Look for the red brick CITY HALL.
 We're across the square.